khrrison/karstens-main/content/pages/lisakarstens.md

       color: text-dark
     subtitle: ''
     text: >
-      Lisa Karstens, PhD is an Assistant Professor at Oregon Health & Science University in the Department of Medical Informatics and Clinical Epidemiology (Division of Bioinformatics and Computational Biomedicine) with a joint appointment in Obstetrics and Gynecology (Division of
+      Lisa Karstens, PhD is an Associate Professor at Oregon Health & Science University in the Department of Medical Informatics and Clinical Epidemiology (Division of Bioinformatics and Computational Biomedicine) with a joint appointment in Obstetrics and Gynecology (Division of